Walking & Hiking in Chamonix

 There’s nothing better than grabbing a picnic on a sunny day and heading up the mountain to start your walk, but don’t forget to take plenty of water, your sun protection and layers – including a waterproof – as the weather can be changeable.
 It is always recommended to check the weather forecast before you leave because a sunny morning can quickly change into a stormy afternoon here in the mountains.
 Take precautions when hiking in Chamonix.

-At the start of the summer, we also recommend chatting to the Resort Team when you arrive to find out about snow cover as this can take a while to melt, particularly if we’ve had a good winter.
-The ‘Maison de la Montagne’ (centre for mountain guides) opposite the Tourist Office can also offer plenty of advice on weather and ground conditions.
+At the start of the summer, we also recommend finding out about snow cover as this can take a while to melt, particularly if we’ve had a good winter.
+The ‘Maison de la Montagne’ (centre for mountain guides) opposite the Tourist Office can offer plenty of advice on weather and ground conditions.

 Telescopic poles are also handy to take along for your walk, again particularly at the start of the summer when they will help you cross any remaining patches of snow.
 However many people still carry them when the snow is gone to provide extra balance as they navigate the sometimes uneven mountain trails.
 These can be hired or bought from many of the sports shops in Chamonix.